 Ivy also works beautifully as a hard-working groundcover.
 You may have walked barefoot on real Ivy plants as they softly cover ground under tall trees.

 Enjoy autumn, when outdoor Ivy plants turn a vivid scarlet for fall color.
-Large Ivy plants are gorgeous Vines that attach to walls for a robust look.
+Large Ivy plants are gorgeous, with vines that attach to walls for a robust look.

-Colorful Ivy is known as a fast-growing outdoor Vine plant.
-Plant Ivy along the top of slopes or retaining walls to drape down in a living green waterfall.
+Colorful Ivy is known as a fast-growing outdoor vine plant.
+Plant ivy along the top of slopes or retaining walls to drape down into a living green waterfall.

-The answer is...maybe.
-Ivy's strong aerial roots cling to mortar and brick; which is fine for a good, strong mortar mixture.
-Always keep Ivy trimmed back away from window frames.
+The answer is: maybe.
+Ivy's strong aerial roots cling to mortar and brick, which is fine for a good, strong mortar mixture.
+But it may not be as fine for weaker or crumbling mortar.
+Always keep ivy trimmed back away from window frames.